groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/_index.en.md

         You have two methods to accomplish this, depending on your requirements.
 You can either convert a range of pages or convert specific pages.
         {{< landing/code title="Convert a consecutive range of pages">}}
         ```csharp {style=abap}
+        using GroupDocs.Conversion;
+        using GroupDocs.Conversion.Options.Convert;

         using (Converter converter = new Converter("sample.docx"))
         {
-           PdfConvertOptions options = new PdfConvertOptions {
+           var options = new PdfConvertOptions {
                                            PageNumber = 2,
                                            PagesCount = 3
                                      };